Robust Bayesian Inference on Riemannian Submanifold: Introduction

+Many statistical problems can be cast as risk minimization on a manifold.
+For example, the Bures-Wasserstein barycenter estimation of a set of multivariate normal distributions $N(u,\Sigma)$ ($\mu\in \mb R^p$ and $\Sigma\in \mb S^p_{+}$\footnote{Here $ \mb S^p_{+}$ denotes the space of $p\times p$ symmetric positive semidefinite matrices.}) can be framed as a risk minimization over $\mb R^p \times \mb S^p_{+}$ using a Wasserstein loss function~\citep{10.1214/20-AAP1618}.
+In the context of multiple quantile modeling~\citep{lian2019multiple} where quantile slope coefficients are enforced to share information across quantile levels, the target parameter (matrix with rows corresponding to quantile slope coefficients at various quantile levels) can be seen as the risk minimizer with respect to a check loss function on the space of low-rank matrices.
 Expressing the parameter as a risk minimizer allows us to partially define a model through the loss function without fully specifying the data-generating distribution.
-Drawing inspiration from the first-order optimality condition for identifying a local minimizer on Riemannian submanifold, we propose a Riemannian exponentially tilted empirical likelihood (RETEL) function, which replaces the standard parametric likelihood.
+Drawing inspiration from the first-order optimality condition for identifying a local minimizer on Riemannian submanifold, we propose a {\it Riemannian exponentially tilted empirical likelihood} (RETEL) function, which replaces the standard parametric likelihood.
 Moreover, a penalty term associated with the empirical risk function is added to ensure the concentration of the posterior around the global minimizer.
 We refer to the resulting posterior as the Bayesian Riemannian penalized exponentially tilted empirical likelihood (RPETEL) posterior, which extends the Euclidean PETEL~\citep{tang2022bayesian}.
-As we will demonstrate, the proposed approach yields credible sets with correct frequentist coverage (c.f.~Corollary~\ref{co1:nonsmooth} and~\ref{co2:nonsmooth} in Appendix~\ref{App:nonsmooth}).
+As we will demonstrate, the Bayesian RPETEL posterior provides three forms of robustness: (1) It satisfies a Manifold Bernstein-von Mises theorem (c.f., Theorem~\ref{th1}), yielding automatically calibrated uncertainty quantification without requiring a correctly specified likelihood. { Establishing this result necessitates new analytical tools to handle posterior singularity, to represent the posterior in local coordinates, and to control curvature-induced distortions absent in the Euclidean setting.} (2) Even when the global risk minimizer over the ambient space $\mb R^D$ lies off the manifold or does not exist, the mean of the posterior remains meaningful -- it closely matches the risk minimizer over the manifold, and the covariance matrix of the posterior matches that of the frequentist sampling distribution of this mean; (3) In a well-specified setting where both the likelihood and the manifold assumption are correct, the posterior is asymptotically equivalent to the standard Bayesian posterior with the same manifold-supported prior.
+Hence, the proposed Bayesian RPETEL posterior is robust to model misspecification, while incurring no efficiency loss under correct specification.